Dual-objective Language Models: Training Efficiency Without Overfitting: Conclusion

 \section{Conclusion}

 In this work, we addressed the fundamental trade-off between the training efficiency of autoregressive models and the overfitting resilience of masked-diffusion models.
 We have empirically demonstrated that a dual-objective training strategy successfully achieves the best of both worlds, resulting in models that converge rapidly without any performance degradation in data-constrained settings.
+Crucially, because this unification requires no architectural changes, the resulting models incur no inference overhead and can be deployed as standard autoregressive transformers.

-We established that combining objectives is universally beneficial and derived practical guidelines for selecting the optimal training ratio based on the degree of data repetition.
-We showed that prefix language modeling is induced and that it performs better than autoregressive evaluation on downstream tasks.
+We established that combining objectives is universally beneficial and derived practical guidelines for selecting the optimal ${\alpha}$ based on the degree of data repetition.
+Furthermore, we observed that the diffusion objective induces robust prefix language modeling capabilities, leading to superior performance on downstream tasks compared to standard autoregressive baselines.
 While training on hundreds of data repetitions may seem extreme today, the asymmetry between exponentially scaling compute budgets and the finite supply of high-quality text suggests that data constraints will become increasingly relevant for frontier model development.
-Our findings indicate that dual-objective training provides a robust and compute-efficient path forward as the field approaches these fundamental limits.
+Our findings indicate that dual-objective training provides a robust and compute-efficient path forward that retains standard inference capabilities as the field approaches these fundamental limits.